mmhanif/self-halt/_posts/books/2022-09-18-high-conflict.md

 *Audible*

+I read this as part of my ongoing desire to understand why our society is becoming increasingly polarized and what we can do to understand each other better.
+A number of good takeaways from this book - for me the primary one was to avoid binary classifications that inevitably become "them and us".

 **Publisher's Description:**
 ""In the tradition of bestselling explainers like The Tipping Point, [this] book [is] based on cutting edge science that breaks down the idea of